This content was last reviewed 09 April 2021

 Should I be asking for ID?

-Whilst someone may provide false information, as long as you are accurately recording information, you are likely to meet your requirements under data protection law.
+Whilst someone may provide false information, as long as you are accurately recording information, you are likely to meet your requirements.
+The accuracy of the information provided will be the responsibility of the individual who provides it.

 Unless ID is normally checked, this would not be necessary in the vast majority of circumstances.